wikistat/AI-Frameworks/docs/gcloud.md

 Now to synchronize a folder, find the IP of your virtual machine in the GCloud interface:
 ![](img/IP.png)

-To synchronise your folder on your local machine (for instance nammed `test_gcloud`) with a distant folder on the virtual machine (located for exemple in Workspace/test_gcloud):
+To synchronize your folder on your local machine (for instance, named `test_gcloud`) with a distant folder on the virtual machine (located, for example, in Workspace/test_gcloud):

 ```
 rsync -r  [VM_IP_ADRESS]:Workspace/test_gcloud/ test_gcloud/
 ```

-To synchronise a distant folder on the virtual machine with a folder on your local machine :
+To synchronize a distant folder on the virtual machine with a folder on your local machine :

 ```
 rsync -r  test_gcloud/ [VM_IP_ADRESS]:Workspace/test_gcloud/
 ```
+You can find more information on the rsync command [here (in french)](https://doc.ubuntu-fr.org/rsync)

 You can stop your VM using the GCloud interface or just by running the following command:

-You can find more information on the rsync command [here (in french)](https://doc.ubuntu-fr.org/rsync)
 ```
 sudo shutdown -h now
 ```